Skip to content

 Memory Barriers

-Sometimes, using atomic variables alone is not enough, and we need to explicitly control the order of memory accesses.
+Sometimes, just using atomic variables isn't enough; we need to explicitly control the order of memory accesses.
 This is where memory barriers come in.

-A memory barrier is an instruction that forcibly constrains the order of memory operations performed by the CPU and the compiler.
-It tells the compiler and the CPU: "Memory operations before this barrier must complete before any operations after the barrier can execute."
+A memory barrier is an instruction that forces a constraint on the order of memory operations by the CPU and compiler.
+It tells the compiler and CPU: "Memory operations before this barrier must complete before any operations after the barrier can execute."

 std::atomic_thread_fence